madanyc/workfront-learn.en/help/administrator-fundamentals-program/project-templates/creating-a-template.md

 ---
-title: How to Create a Project Template
+title: Create a template
 description: Learn how to create an [!DNL Adobe Workfront] project template from scratch and from an existing project.
 Learn about using Blueprints to create templates.
 activity: deploy
 type: Tutorial
 team: Technical Marketing
 kt: 8950
 ---
-# Create a project template
+# Create a template

 In this video, you will learn how to: